open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 ![Become an Administrator](images/vi-become-admin.png)

 Next, fill out the configurations.
-Your name and code must be the same and should match your Github name.
+Your name and code must be the same and should match your Github name so we can easily locate your community in Virtual Intern Nation.
 Write your `name` in lowercase and `code` in uppercase, and pick **Virtual Intern Nation (vi)** for nation as in the example below:

 ![Configurations](images/vi-configuration.png)